Are you looking for anime-related attractions and locations for your visit in Odaiba?

 How do I get there?

 Taking a train from central Tokyo will generally require two trains (a line transfer).
-You can transfer off the Yamanote Line that runs in a circle all around Tokyo, onto the Rinkai Line to get to places like DiverCity and its surroundings, where most of this article’s locations are.
+You can transfer off the Yamanote Line that runs in a circle all around Tokyo, onto the Rinkai Line to get to places like DiverCity and its surroundings, where most of the locations shown in this article are.

 Is it worth visiting it?